 What software do you use?

-Just a plain old free wordpress.com account.
+Originally, just a plain old free wordpress.com account.
 (Thank you, WordPress.com!)
-Plus a few paid-for extras like the personal domain, but those aren’t necessary if you’re happy with a wordpress.com address and having adverts on your posts.
+Nowadays I have a few paid-for extras like the personal domain and removing the ads, but those aren’t necessary if you’re happy with a wordpress.com address and having adverts on your posts.

 I compose direct in to the wordpress.com add-a-post box.
 As long as I have a live connection to the Internet, it saves drafts fairly frequently and does only slightly worse than a local application would for saving your writings in the event of a crash.